ezerkar/frostview/README.md

 3. Results/status will update live in the UI.

 Done!
 FrostView is now live in your account.
-An hourly process will create tasks from from scheduled tests
+An hourly process will create tasks from scheduled tests